TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-03.md

     * Dynamic or private ports (49152 to 65535).
     These are assigned dynamically to client applications when the client initiates a connection to a service.

+Some popular application layer protocols use by default predefined and well-known port numbers.
+For example, HTTP uses port 80, HTTPS uses port 443, SMTP port 25, Telnet port 23, and FTP uses two ports: 20 for data transmission and 21 for transmission control.
+The list of such default port numbers is managed by the Internet Assigned Numbers Authority organization.

+A brief description of these are as follows:

+Port 20 and 21: FTP data and FTP control, respectively

+Port 22: Remote login protocol secure shell (SSH)

+Port 23: Telnet, used for accessing system remotely but is not very secure

+Port 25: Simple Mail Transfer Protocol (SMTP) used by e-mail servers

+Port 53: DNS protocol

+Port 80: Used for accessing Web servers

+Port 110: The POP service or Post Office Protocol used by local e-mail clients to retrieve mail from servers

+Port 123: NTP to synchronize time with remote time servers

+Port 143: E-mail clients can use the Internet Message Access Protocol (IMAP) to retrieve mail from servers

+Port 443: This is the Hypertext Transfer Protocol (HTTP) Secure that combines the HTTP with a cryptographic protocol, which can be used for payment transactions and other secure transmission of data from Web pages.

+Port 631: The Internet Printing Protocol (IPP) used to print to printers located remotely on the network

+Port 3306: The standard port for MySQL

+These ports are defined in the /etc/services file on Linux systems.

 ***